Rhyman/CheckBoxC/README.md

 To use RAHCheckBox, copy the RAHCheckbox class to your project.

-To create a checkbox in code in one of your view controllers, and be sure to add the checkbox to the your view controller's view:
+Create a checkbox in code in one of your view controllers, and be sure to add the checkbox to the your view controller's view:
 >	checkbox1 = [[RAHCheckbox alloc] initWithRect:CGRectMake(60, 100, 100, 25)];
 >	[self.view addSubview:checkbox1];